How to Win a TOLATA claim on a property following separation

 • Joint Tenants – under this type of joint ownership both partners would obtain a joint mortgage and act as a single owner.
 Therefore, each partner would own the whole of the property and would have a 100% share in the property.
 In the event of a death of one partner the property would automatically pass to the other partner.
 Under this joint tenancy you are not able to leave a part of your property for someone else under the rules of wills and inheritance.
 This is also known as the right of survivorship.

 • Tenants in common – under this type of ownership both you and your unmarried partner will own shares in the property i.e. one partner may have a 70% share whilst the other partner may have a 30% share in the property.
+This arrangement is a form of shared ownership, where each party holds a distinct share.
 With this type of ownership, you can leave your share of the property for someone in your will as well as being able to mortgage your part of the share separately.
 With tenants in common you may also own property with your friends, relatives or even children.

 What happens where a property is owned by one partner only?

-When you separate, you may feel that despite not legally owning the property you are at a loss despite the home being treated as a family home.
+When you separate after a relationship breakdown, you may feel that despite not legally owning the property you are at a loss despite the home being treated as a family home.
 This intention is known as a common intention.
 The party without the legal ownership must have relied on using the home as their home.
-They may have also contributed to the property by way of contributing financially towards the property or even by carrying out improvements to the home.
+They may have also contributed financially towards the property through direct payments such as a deposit or mortgage payments, indirect contributions such as paying household bills, or even by carrying out improvements to the home.
+Gathering evidence such as bank statements, mortgage statements, and written agreements is crucial to support a TOLATA claim.

 When can a claim can be made under TOLATA 1996?